-Here I’ve defined those age related categories, and talk about the differences in writing for various age levels.
+Here I’ve defined those age related children’s book categories, and talk about the differences in writing for various age levels.
 To make a lot of information simpler to track, I divided each age level into six areas:

 Length—by and large, the younger the audience, the shorter their attention span.